Growing Your Side-Hustle is a Marathon, Not a Sprint. Here's Why

 You need cheerleaders, who give you jelly babies

-Literally and metaphorically speaking of course.
+Literally and metaphorically speaking with the jelly babies, of course.
 I'd say it's almost impossible to build a creative business without the support of others.
-Whether that's friends, family your partner or other makers.
-Make sure you have a feeing that there might be a few holes, I wrote a post with some practical steps to creating a support network for you and your side-hustle that I hope will get you started with putting that vital piece of the puzzle in place.
+Whether that's friends, family your partner or other side-hustlers.
+If you have a feeing that there might be a few holes, I wrote a post with some practical steps to creating a support network for you and your side-hustle that I hope will get you started with putting that vital piece of the puzzle in place.

 You need to pace yourself